-Ц Decide which additional files you want to back up along with eDirectory and create an include file if necessary.
-You can back up NICI files and stream files by checking the check boxes for those options in iManager.
+Decide which additional files you want to back up along with eDirectory, and create an include file if necessary.

+You can back up the stream files using switches.
 We recommend that you always back up NICI files.
+For more information on how to back up NICI, refer to Section 17.5, "Backing Up and Restoring NICI," on page 442.